Glastonbury Public Schools World Language

 Current Status

-Students who are accepted will be notified in late May or early June for interviews.
+Students who are accepted will be notified in April for interviews.
+Not all students may receive an interview.

 Selected families should plan on meeting in both June and August to prepare for the Spanish Exchange experience.